Use these 5 simple tricks to help promote early literacy in your baby or toddler!

 With newborns and infants, baby babble is everything – they think they are having an entire conversation with you!
 When your 3 month old babbles, babble on back.
 But once baby starts using real words, drop the baby talk.
 This is essential to their language and vocabulary development.
 Toddlers learn to talk by repeating what they hear.
 If you are calling the dog “wittle wuppy” rather than “little puppy” – they will learn by emulating you.
 This is not a desired outcome!
 So remember, once you start hearing actual words, drop the baby babble.

 Bonus Tip from the ADA: Ditch the pacifier!
 Read this article to learn more about pacifier use and speech & language delays.

-If you have a preschooler or soon-to-be preschooler, be sure to check out how to Boost Your Toddler’s Speech with these Smart & Simple Language Games.
+If you have a toddler or soon-to-be preschooler, be sure to check out how to Boost Your Toddler’s Speech with these Smart & Simple Language Games.

-Note: this post contains affiliate links for your convenience.
+Note: this post contains Amazon Affiliate links for your convenience.
 I don’t recommend products that I don’t love and use myself!

 These are some great ideas!!
 I have read to my boys since they were born and they love to read now.

 Great post!
 I definitely agree with you about stopping the baby babble.